About Me

 Outreach: I have enjoyed the opportunity to present a Stargazing Lecture for Caltech Astronomy Outreach , as well as participate in the panels for many other Stargazing Lectures during my time at Caltech.
 I was a speaker and panelist at the Sequoia National Park Dark Sky Festival in September 2022.

-Equity & Inclusion: I currently serve on the organizing committee for Caltech's Gender Minorities and Women in PMA, GWIPMA.
-I was co-president from 2022-2023.
+Equity & Inclusion: I served on the organizing committee for Caltech's Gender Minorities and Women in PMA, GWIPMA.

 Contact